4Sharif/4Sharif/README.md

-# Hello World! 👋🏽
+# Hello World

-I'm a computer science student at Georgia State University, and I've always been passionate about coding.
-I'm happy that I can showcase my projects using GitHub.
-For my career, I aspire to work within software engineering roles that focus on cloud architecture, full-stack development, or database management.

-As I've grown as a developer, I realized how passionate I am about building solutions to real-world problems and helping people achieve their goals.
-For me, coding is more than a hobby, and I don't plan on slowing down anytime soon.
-I’m always excited to keep learning and building, so feel free to check out my repositories anytime! 🙂
+I enjoy building software projects of all sizes, from small prototypes to full applications.
+My interests lie in full-stack development, cloud infrastructure, and data analysis.
+I'm glad to use GitHub for tracking my progress and organizing my work.
+I’m always looking to improve my skills and gain hands-on experience by building practical tools that serve a clear purpose.

 ---